 By Marcia Anderson

-Should I use bleach to clean up my mold?
-In most cases using bleach isn’t necessary.
-Soap and water will often do the trick.
-Using bleach or some other harsh chemical cleaners can create a breathing hazard for you.
-If you choose to use disinfectants or biocides, always follow manufacturer’s directions, ventilate the area and exhaust the air to the outdoors.
-Never mix chlorine bleach solution with other cleaning solutions or detergents that contain ammonia because toxic fumes could be produced.
+- Use detergent and water to clean up mold: Using bleach or some other harsh chemical cleaners can create a breathing hazard.
+If you use disinfectants or biocides, follow the directions, ventilate the area and exhaust air to the outdoors.
+Never mix chlorine bleach solution with other cleaning solutions that contain ammonia because toxic fumes could be produced.

-What are your most frequent calls?
-“I’ve got mold problems can you do something to help me?”
-EPA Region 6’s Indoor Air Quality program (IAQ) is a voluntary program primarily responsible for conducting outreach and educating the public about indoor environmental issues, including health risks and the means by which human exposures can be reduced.
-IAQ educates the public about indoor environmental pollutants and sources of pollution, including mold.
+“I’ve got mold problems can you do something to help me?” is the question Mark hears most.
+EPA Region 6’s Indoor Air Quality program is a program primarily responsible for educating the public about indoor environmental issues, including health risks and the means by which human exposures can be reduced.
+The program educates the public about indoor environmental pollutants and sources of pollution, including mold.
 However, EPA does not have any regulatory authority to control mold in private residences nor do we have the resources to inspect individual homes.

 For more information on controlling mold and moisture, visit www.epa.gov/mold

 Marcia Anderson, who has a doctorate in environmental management, works with EPA’s headquarters on issues related to pest management in schools.
 She formerly worked in pesticides for EPA Region 2 and has a home in Lyman, Maine.

 The views expressed here are intended to explain EPA policy.
 They do not change anyone's rights or obligations.
 You may share this post.
 However, please do not change the title or the content, or remove EPA’s identity as the author.
 If you do make substantive changes, please do not attribute the edited title or content to EPA or the author.